-Flesch –Kincaid Grade Level: Helps a person know how many years of education does one need to understand your level of writing.
+- Flesch –Kincaid Grade Level: Helps a person know how many years of education does one needs to understand your level of writing.
 To try this, simply add 5 to the grade number, and you will get to know the average age of a person who can read your content.

 Access the Readability Statistics Feature in Word

 Begin by clicking the ‘File’ button.
 From the bottom of the menu that appears, select ‘Options’.

 After that select “Proofing” option and under the heading “When correcting spelling in Grammar and Word”, check if Readability Statistics option is checked.

 Bear in mind; Word will not assess the document’s readability until it has also checked the spelling and grammar.
 For this, click the “Review” tab and then “Spelling & Grammar”.